Behaviour Recording: Uncovering the Function through analysis.

 * Attention: The individual behaves to get focused attention from parents, teachers, siblings, peers, or other people that are around them.

-* Tangibles: The individual behaves in order to get a preferred item or participate in an enjoyable activity.
+* Tangibles: Individual behaves in order to get a preferred item or participate in an enjoyable activity.

 * Non-Social: The individual behaviour occurs automatically even when they are alone, for self-stimulation, no social input is desired.